SoutrikBandyopadhyay/soutrikbandyopadhyay.github.io/_pages/cv.md

 * American Control Conference, IEEE
 * Conference on Decision and Control, IEEE
 * International Journal of Control, Taylor & Francis
+* Transactions on Neural Networks and Learning Systems, IEEE
+* Transactions on Aerospace and Electronic Systems, IEEE
+* Automatica, Elsevier

 TA Experience
 ======